-Board of Director Memberships: In addition to serving on our Board, Mr. Pattarozzi serves on the Board of Directors of the following public companies: Stone Energy Corporation and Tidewater Inc. He also serves on the Board of Directors of Environmental Drilling Solutions, a private company.
-Mr. Pattarozzi is a former director of the following public companies: Superior Energy Services Inc. and Global Industries, Ltd., which merged with Technip in December 2011.
+Board of Director Memberships: In addition to serving on our Board, Mr. Pattarozzi serves on the Boards of Directors of the following public companies: Stone Energy Corporation (lead director) and Tidewater Inc. (non-executive Chairman of the Board).
+He also serves on the Board of Directors of Environmental Drilling Solutions, a private company.
+Mr. Pattarozzi is a former director of Global Industries, Ltd., which merged with Technip in December 2011.